Motorcyclist killed by visually impaired, banned driver

 Before Chris McKay and Karen Manson set off on a motorcycle trip together, he pulled her in for a hug, gave her a kiss and asked "are you ready, Blondie?".
 Neither knew it would be the couple's final embrace.

 Shortly into their travels, Manson came over a hill on her bike and saw "carnage all over the road".
-Her "soulmate", also a father-of-one, was lying lifeless under a trailer on State Highway 3.
+Her "soulmate", also a father-of-one, was lying lifeless under a trailer on State Highway 3, his bike tossed elsewhere.

 The fatal crash was caused by repeat offender Abraham Sovea, a man so visually impaired he was banned from driving.